The Tree of Life Garden is dedicated to planting the Bios Urn®

-On May 6th, 2017, in Quebec, Canada, the first Bios Urn was planted in a special garden just for Bios Urns.
-A cemetery in Quebec has recently teamed up with a local Bios Urn distributor (Arbre De Vie Quebec) to provide a new experience for those seeking to use a Bios Urn, and plant it in a special outdoor garden.
-Cimetière Catholique Granby, located in Granby, Quebec has devoted a portion of its land specifically to be used for the planting of a Bios Urn – the new garden is called Jardin d’arbre de vie in French, which roughly translates to ¨The tree of life garden.¨ This Bios garden is welcome to people of all faiths, and from all religions.
+On May 6th, 2017, in Quebec, Canada, the first Bios Urn® was planted in a special garden just for Bios Urns®.
+A cemetery in Quebec has recently open to provide a new experience for those seeking to use a Bios Urn, and plant it in a special outdoor garden.
+Cimetière Catholique Granby, located in Granby, Quebec has devoted a portion of its land specifically to be used for the planting of a Bios Urn® – the new garden is called Le Boisé de vie in French, which roughly translates to “The Wood of Life”.
+This Bios garden is welcome to people of all faiths, and from all religions.

 “Through death there is life that resumes”

 The cemetery has plans to expand, and is truly going green ensuring that all materials planted in the cemetery are natural and biodegradable – so as to respect the environment as much as possible.
 A gazebo is currently being planned to hold celebrations of life as well.

 The Catholic Cemetery of Granby has also mentioned that it is possible to add name plaques or leather belts for the trees, for those who desire more customization.
 On top of these services, they have dedicated a team of tree growers who will check on the trees periodically to ensure they are growing healthily – as a guarantee to families and individuals who have opted to plant in the garden.